 On September 15, 1963, the 16th Street Baptist Church was destroyed by a horrific act of racial terrorism.
 Four young ladies, Addie Mae Collins, Cynthia Wesley, Carole Robertson and Denise McNair, died immediately, and 22 others were injured in the explosion caused by a bomb that had been planted on the church steps near the basement entrance.
-Robert Chambliss, then an active member of the Ku Klux Klan, was initially charged and found guilty of posessing dynamite, but was later retried, found guilty, and sentenced to life in prison.
+Robert Chambliss, then an active member of the Ku Klux Klan, was initially charged and found guilty of possessing dynamite, but was later retried, found guilty, and sentenced to life in prison.
 The FBI probed the case further in later years and were able to identify more participants, who have since been brought to justice.

 This particular church had become a central meeting point for various civil rights activities and planning in Alabama.
-Birmingham was a significant focal point during the movement and it is where Dr. Martin Luther King, Jr. penned his infamous "Letter From Birmingham Jail" while serving time there.
-Birmingham, Alabama had been nicknamed "Bombingham" because this church bombing was one of scores of bombings in the city in recent years.
+Birmingham was a significant focal point during the movement, and it is where Dr. Martin Luther King, Jr. penned his infamous "Letter From Birmingham Jail" while serving time there.
+Birmingham, Alabama, had been nicknamed "Bombingham" because this church bombing was one of scores of bombings in the city in recent years.
 As word spread across the nation about this particular explosion, there grew a heightened awareness about conditions for African-Americans in the southern states.
-Support grew for the Civil Rights Act of 1964, in part, because of this horribly violent event, and people of all races grew increasingly invested in moving race relations in America forward.
+Support grew for the Civil Rights Act of 1964 in part because of this horribly violent event, and people of all races grew increasingly invested in moving race relations in America forward.

 Today, I cannot help but think about the kind of progress we've made as a nation.
 As a mother raising a Black son, I am very much concerned with the racial climate of the society in which I'm raising him.
 I voted for President Barack Obama because I believed in his vision for America, and was proud to take part in electing the first Black president in the 230+ years of this country's existence.
-I recently attended the 50th anniversary of the March on Washington because I wanted to take part in celebrating progress and calling people to action to continue the fight for freedom for all people.
+When I attended the 50th anniversary of the March on Washington last year, I wanted to take part in celebrating progress and calling people to action to continue the fight for freedom for all people.
 I participated in vigils and marched connected to the shooting deaths of Trayvon Martin and Rekia Boyd because I'm a mother concerned about the safety of her son.
 I was saddened today, because I read a story about a young African-American man gunned down by police after he knocked on the door of a White woman, seeking help after being in a car accident.

 The 16th Street Baptist Church was bombed because people were afraid of what the community members were planning when they gathered there for meetings and services.
 It was bombed because people feared progress towards racial unity.
 It was bombed because people were afraid to move beyond their ignorance and bigotry and embrace a new era of co-existing in harmony with fellow citizens of all races and ethnic backgrounds.
 It was bombed because there were people who refused to accept that America can and should be a land of opportunity and freedom for all people.